hristo-vrigazov/dnn.cool/README.md

 - [ ] Allow custom entries in the FlowDict
 - [ ] Add to latex option (automatically generate loss functions in latex)
 - [ ] Think of way to handle properly the or operator.
+- [ ] Implement YOLO for example
+- [ ] Add possibility to add weights based on masks